-As the global construction industry is now recognising the importance and value of pursuing sustainable and environmentally friendly development projects, more and more builders are relying on the services of BREEAM assessors.
-Possessing unique skills and expertise, a BREEAM assessor plays a crucial role in the industry.
-Their everyday work helps to promote the construction of more sustainable, energy-efficient, environmentally friendly and usable development projects.
+As the global construction industry now recognizes the importance and value of pursuing sustainable and environmentally friendly development projects, more and more builders are relying on BREEAM assessment services.
+Possessing unique skills and expertise, a BREEAM assessment plays a crucial role in the industry.
+Their everyday work helps promote the construction of more sustainable, energy-efficient, environmentally friendly, and usable development projects.

 But what exactly is a BREEAM assessor?
 And what requirements must you fulfil if you wish to pursue this role?